aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon

 ### The Problem
-Nowadays there are countless coffee machines however with limited to no smart functionality.
+Nowadays there are countless coffee machines however with limited to none smart functionality.
 With this new way of do work remotely buying a cup of coffee for a colleague, friend or family is not possible.

 ### The idea
 This Home Automation Smart Coffee Machine Addon is easy installation on any home or office coffee machine, to enable any vintage coffee machine connectivity to the internet (or a personal network).
 The PCB uses an ESP32 S3 packed with Bluetooth, BLE, and WiFi compatible with major software vendors such as Apple Home, Google Home, Matter/Zigbee, Home Assistant, and many others.